 Cookies on this site

-Our website uses first party Google Analytics cookies to collect anonymous information about how visitors use the site in order to help us improve it.
+Analytics and customisation cookies: These cookies collect information that is used either in aggregate form to help us understand how our websites are being used or how effective our marketing campaigns are, or to help us customise our websites for you.
+We use first party cookies to collect information about how visitors use the site in order to help us improve it and customise it for you.
 They’re first party because only this domain sets them and no other website has access to the data.

 |Session cookie||PHPSESSID||To provide users with basic website functionality during their visit.|